virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

-# Virtual Labs Bug Processing
+# Virtual Labs Bug Management Process

 ## Introduction

-This document explains the bug processing workflow for developers in the Virtual Labs project.
-It aims to ensure the timely maintenance of high-quality labs by standardizing the bug documentation and fixing process.
+The **Virtual Labs Bug Management Process** outlines the systematic approach for handling, tracking, and resolving bugs within the Virtual Labs project.
+This process is designed to ensure that all bugs are efficiently documented, prioritized, and addressed, maintaining the quality and reliability of the labs.
+By following this standardized workflow, developers can effectively collaborate to fix issues, implement improvements, and ensure that Virtual Labs provides a seamless and high-quality experience for users.

 ## Purpose

-The purpose of this document is to detail the steps involved in documenting and fixing bugs reported for experiments.
-It serves as a guide for lab developers to address issues efficiently.
+This document serves as a guide for developers to follow during the bug resolution lifecycle, from identification to closure.
+It details the steps involved in documenting and fixing bugs reported for experiments.

 ## Audience

 This document is intended for all lab developers and owners working to fix experiment bugs within the Virtual Labs ecosystem.

-## Lifecycle of the Bug
+## Virtual Labs Bug Management Workflow

 When a Virtual Lab user reports a bug using the bug reporting tool, it is automatically logged in the [GitHub Bug Tracker](https://github.com/virtual-labs/bugs-virtual-labs/issues).
 The tool assigns each bug an Institute Label corresponding to the lab’s developing institute.